-At the beginning of each school year school, districts receiving Title 1 funds are required to notify parents/legal guardians whose student(s) attend a Title 1 school that they may request, and receive in a timely manner, information regarding the professional qualifications of the student's classroom teachers, including at a minimum whether the student's teacher:
+At the beginning of each school year, school districts receiving Title 1 funds are required to notify parents/legal guardians whose student(s) attend a Title 1 school that they may request, and receive in a timely manner, information regarding the professional qualifications of the student's classroom teachers, including at a minimum whether the student's teacher:

-- Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - Is teaching under emergency or other provisional status permit (e.g., Provisional Intern Permit); - Is teaching in the field of discipline of the certification of the teacher.
+- 1. Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - 2.
+Is teaching under emergency or other provisional status permit (e.g., Provisional Intern Permit); - 3.
+Is teaching in the field of discipline of the certification of the teacher.

 In addition, parents/legal guardians of students attending a Title 1 school can request the qualifications of Teacher Assistants (TAs) serving the student.
-For additional information, please visit the website at: https://achieve.lausd.net/Page/13604.
+More information regarding TA qualifications may be found at: https://achieve.lausd.net/Page/13604.
 Los Angeles Unified may employ any qualified person who possesses a temporary certificate to serve as a TA (EC Section 44926).
 All TAs must be enrolled as a student in a college or university.